leonardoalt/cav_2022_artifact/README.md

 ##### End counterexample
 ```

-(Note that in order to model-check the example with the docker scripts, the file
+Note that in order to model-check the example with the docker scripts,
-needs to be copied inside the docker image)
+the file needs to be copied inside the docker image.

 Changing the contract by substituting the function `pressF()` above with
 ```